ron2015schmitt/Mathematiques/doc/intro/multiarrays/README.md

 <br>

 ## Vectors
 Vectors can be fixed length, with length determined at compile-time, or dynamic length.
+Fixed-length vectors allow for better optimzation by the compiler.
 ### Fixed-length Vectors
 ```C++
 Vector<double, 3> v{ 1,2,3 };